-Over the last number of years a college for primary school children aged 10 years and upward.
-Special emphasis is placed on suitable afternoon activities and of course the younger the students, the easier for them it is to become fluent in spoken Irish.
+Over the last number of years a college for primary school children aged 12 years and upward.
+Special emphasis is placed on suitable afternoon activities.

 * €250 deposit required

 Coláistí Chorca Dhuibhne put great emphasis on learning Irish though fun and interesting non-classroom based activities, ranging from sports to trips to historical sites throughout west kerry.
 When the weather is suitable, students spend the afternoon on the beach.

 The objective of the college is to give students not only a knowledge of the Irish language but also a knowledge of traditional Irish music and dance.
 Our aim is to have every student leave with a few steps, maybe a few words of an Irish song and most of all great memories…

 All activities are supervised by our trained team at Coláistí Chorca Dhuibhne…

 In these Colleges the emphasis is on assisting pupils to acquire fluency in Irish which will enable them to participate through that language in the sort of everyday conversation in which they normally engage.
 Teachers will ensure that the atmosphere inside and outside the classroom will be pleasant and enjoyable.
 Learning Irish in this way will be a happy experience.
 That, of course, is the best way to instil in young people a love of the language and its culture.

 This type of college offers many special advantages to pupils: